ebikatsudon/VTubeStudio/Webcam-Troubleshooting.md

 https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0

+## Check if you're running a "Windows N Edition"

+For example "Windows 10 N Edition".
+These versions lack some of the libraries required for the webcam tracking to work and you'll also get a `"Missing DLL"` error in the logs.
+You'll need to download some additional libraries.

+Find the correct version for your Windows version from this page and install: https://support.microsoft.com/en-us/topic/media-feature-pack-for-windows-10-n-and-windows-10-kn-editions-229a1ad7-7a3f-87f7-9f0b-ff92fb96b3e4

 ## Make sure no other apps are using the webcam

 Usually this will be shown in the VTS logs as `"No data from webcam - Maybe another app is using it?"`.